 With great reluctance, I drove to the station, sat in a tiny, no-room-to-lean-back-in-your-chair studio, put on my best “game face” and went through the interview with a very friendly and knowledgeable host.
 When the time was up, I thanked the host and prepared to leave, thinking that I just invested a couple of hours and probably sold about one-eighth of a copy of my book.
 But as we were shaking hands, the host asked me if I gave seminars.
 It turns out that his wife, the minister of a local church, was looking for speakers to inspire her congregation.

 Well!
 That one seminar led to another and another and another, which added up to a nice number of paid seminars.
 We made quite a tidy sum stemming from that one “little” radio show that I didn’t want to do.
-The point is you never know; sometimes the “little” things bring big rewards.
-Many authors have built their careers on “little” PR steps that, when put together, made a large PR campaign.
-I remember speaking to Robert Kowalski, author of The Eight-Week Cholesterol Cure, a tremendously popular book that generated lots of sequels, spin-offs and paid speaking engagements.
-Robert told me when his book was first published he would go anywhere at any time to speak to any group of people about his book, even if it was just two members of a church book club.
+The point is, you never know: sometimes the small things bring big rewards.
+Many authors have built their careers on little PR steps that, when put together, made a large PR campaign.
+I remember speaking to Robert Kowalski, author of The Eight-Week Cholesterol Cure, a tremendously popular book that generated lots of sequels, spin-offs, and paid speaking engagements.
+Robert told me that when his book was first published, he would go anywhere at any time to speak to any group of people about his book, even if it was just two members of a church book club.
 All of his “little” efforts helped to make his book a blockbuster.

 I’m Barry Fox, a New York Times #1 bestselling ghostwriter.
 I help executives, entrepreneurs, philanthropists, and top professionals create top-notch memoirs and business books.
 I can also guide you through the self-publishing process.
 Call me at 818-917-5362.